Obama opens door to new U.S. ties with Myanmar

 Many Western governments have expressed caution that more must be done for Myanmar's reforms to be considered credible.
 As early as October 17, for instance, Derek Mitchell, special U.S. envoy for Myanmar, said there were "credible reports" of continuing human rights abuses against women and children.

-Clinton is scheduled to meet Suu Kyi and visit Yangon and the capital Naypyitaw.
-She will "explore whether the United States can empower a positive transition in Burma and begin a new chapter between our countries," Obama said.
+Clinton is scheduled to meet with Suu Kyi on her visit that will include stops in Yangon and the capital Naypyitaw.
+She will "explore whether the United States can empower a positive transition in Burma and begin a new chapter between our countries", Obama said.

-"It's a very good sign," Ko Ko Hlaing, chief political adviser to Myanmar's president, told Reuters.
-"I think it is a significant turn in U.S. policy towards Myanmar ... people in Myanmar will welcome, cheer Hillary Clinton because for a time in history, they have never seen a secretary of state."

-With sanctions blocking Western investments, China has emerged as Myanmar's biggest ally, investing in infrastructure, hydropower dams and twin oil-and-gas pipelines to help feed southern China's growing energy needs.
+With sanctions blocking Western investments in Myanmar, China has long been its biggest ally, investing in infrastructure, hydropower dams and twin oil-and-gas pipelines to help feed southern China's growing energy needs.

 But the relationship has been strained, with a long history of resentment of China among the Burmese population and fierce public opposition to a Chinese-built dam at Myitsone that prompted Myanmar President Thein Sein to shelve the project last month, a move that stunned Beijing.